For the Cutting Pen, Blogger Megan Georges.

 Riding quietly up in the saddle is a challenge faced by professionals and amateurs alike, in every sport encompassing the horse industry.
-There are difficulties found balancing aesthetically on a horse whether you’re a dressage rider learning to sit your warmblood’s trot the first year or the the cutting horse trainer staying afloat when a naughty cow takes an unexpected turn.
+There are difficulties found balancing aesthetically on a horse whether you’re a dressage rider learning to sit your warmblood’s trot.
+Or, the cutting horse trainer staying afloat when a naughty cow takes an unexpected turn.

 As a rider’s skills progress so do the demands for maintaining a passively still yet effectively mobile position.

-Just recently I accepted an offer to try out ThinLine saddle pads and I am wowed at how well their thin and light Ultra pad helped my riding in so many ways.
+Just recently I accepted an offer to try out ThinLine saddle pads and I am wowed at how well their thin and light pads helped my riding in so many ways.
 With its shock absorption qualities filtering out the unnecessary rattle typically felt while riding I:

 - can focus clearer on the feel of my horse’s footfalls and therefore—the timing of my aids;

 - have a more adhesive connection between my thigh and the horse’s back;

 - feel as if I am sitting IN my horse rather than ON my horse;